Aliases for COX5B Gene

 GeneCards Summary for COX5B Gene

 COX5B (Cytochrome C Oxidase Subunit 5B) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Metabolism.
-GO annotations related to this gene include cytochrome-c oxidase activity.
+Diseases associated with COX5B include Mitochondrial Myopathy, Encephalopathy, Lactic Acidosis, And Stroke-Like Episodes.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Cardiac muscle contraction.
+Gene Ontology (GO) annotations related to this gene include cytochrome-c oxidase activity.